ffrappo/screenshot-to-daisyUI/README.md

 ## 🙋‍♂️ FAQs

-- **I'm running into an error when setting up the backend.
-How can I fix it?** [Try this](https://github.com/abi/screenshot-to-code/issues/3#issuecomment-1814777959).
-If that still doesn't work, open an issue.
 - **How do I get an OpenAI API key?** See https://github.com/abi/screenshot-to-code/blob/main/Troubleshooting.md
-- **How can I provide feedback?** For feedback, feature requests and bug reports, open an issue or ping me on [Twitter](https://twitter.com/_abi_).
+- **How can I provide feedback?** For feedback, feature requests and bug reports, open an issue.

 ## 📚 Examples